gixtuh/hyprland-dotfiles/README.md

 F11 to put anything on fullscreen

-Super+Escape to open the Xfce4 System Monitor
+Super+Escape to open the system monitor

 Print to print screen